 In the meantime, talk to the school the child should attend.
 They can give you information on their policies and procedures.
-This link to the Indiana Department of Education may also be helpful.
+Click here to visit the Indiana Department of Education website.

-For more information on adult guardianship, click here: Adult Guardianship.
+For more information on adult guardianship, click the button.